-The acronym S.T.O.P. encapsulates how mindfulness practice can support us in making the most of opportunities for engagement in the world.
+The acronym S.T.O.P. encapsulates how mindfulness practice can support us in making the most of opportunities for engagement in the world most especially during election day.
 Like all mindfulness practices, it has many different applications.
-It is a simple tool that can support us in being here in a much more lively way with ourselves, opening up to what is coming up for us, right here, right now.
+For one, it is a simple tool that can support us in being here in a much more lively way with ourselves, opening up to what is coming up for us, right here, right now.

 S stands for Stop